 Does the major I list on my application affect my chances of admission?

 Many of our students are undecided when they enter as first-year students.
 We encourage you to explore our many academic options before narrowing your path, so we do not factor your major interest into the admission process.

 International | Transfer | Veterans | Adult Learners

 International, Transfer, Veteran & Adult Students are typically required to submit additional documentation.
 Please find these important steps outlined below:

 In addition to our online application, we require you to submit:

-- A Declaration and Certification of Finances (DCF) Form
+- Declaration & Certification of Finances (DCF)

 - Official bank statements verifying the availability of funds.
 This must be either a bank statement or a credit reference from a bank indicating a specific dollar amount in the account, or a statement verifying a minimum of the college costs.